Woodbridge & DMCC Retain Maxxis Organiser of the Year Award for 2017

 This is the fifth year that local road planing company Steve Lumley Planing Ltd, a keen supporter of both two and four wheeled Motorsport in the area has once again stepped forward to help support both the event and the Woodbridge DMCC with the supply of over 100 tonnes of Road Planings.

 Steve Lumley Planing Limited specialises in Road Planing operations within the East Anglia region, from the north coast of Norfolk, through Suffolk, Cambridgeshire, Essex and into Hertfordshire.
 Based in the market town of Bury St Edmunds, the operating depot is perfectly located adjacent to the A14 trunk road, thus enabling the road planing equipment to be moved to most parts of East Anglia with ease, and in the quickest possible time.

 This kind support has allowed the Woodbridge Club to continue the ongoing improvements to the facilities at the Blaxhall circuit.
-The road planings have been used to extend and creating new access roads for the paddock and car parks therefore making access to the venue a much smoother process and allowing for the continued resurfacing of existing roadways at the venue.
+The road planings have been used to make access to the venue a much smoother process and allowing for the continued resurfacing of existing roadways at the venue.

-Blaxhall Circuit is located just off the A12 north of Woodbridge and for people using Sat Nav's please use the postcode IP17 1LG and the circuit will be signposted from that point.
-All the action starts at 9am with the Qualifying sessions followed by the first main race at 11:55am.
+Blaxhall Circuit is located just off the A12 north of Woodbridge and if using Sat Nav please use the postcode IP17 1LG, the circuit will be signposted from that point.
+All the action starts at 8:45am with the Qualifying sessions followed by the first main race at 10:55am.